Bhat-Priyanka/AWS-Projects/Host WordPress website on EC2/README.md

 ## How to host a WordPress website using AWS?

-This section explains how to host a WordPress website or blog using Amazon Web Service (AWS) using the AWS service 'Amazon Elastic Compute Cloud' (EC2).
+This guide explains how to host a WordPress website or blog using Amazon Web Service (AWS) using the AWS service 'Amazon Elastic Compute Cloud' (EC2).

 ## The main steps invoved are as below: